React Native

 iOS/iPadOS: Make sure you launch your app with Bugsee on a real device.
 Underlying Bugsee iOS SDK does not work in simulator as it heavily depends on the hardware.

-Now open your App.js and add the following code to launch Bugsee at application startup (don't forget to put proper application tokens):
+Now open your App.js and add the following code to launch Bugsee at application startup (don't forget to use the proper application tokens):

 import Bugsee from 'react-native-bugsee';